BlueCookieWookie/Liteflayer/README.md

 ## How To Use:

+1. ***Make sure to put your list of Litecoin addresses in the same directory and name it "addresses.txt"***
-1. **Run the Program**: python3 liteflayer.py
+2. **Run the Program**: python3 liteflayer.py
-2. **Choose Your Option**: Select from generating and checking a wordlist, generating a wordlist only, using a custom wordlist for checking, or exit.
+3. **Choose Your Option**: Select from generating and checking a wordlist, generating a wordlist only, using a custom wordlist for checking, or exit.
-3. **Define Your Pattern**: If generating a wordlist, you'll be prompted to provide a pattern.
+4. **Define Your Pattern**: If generating a wordlist, you'll be prompted to provide a pattern.
 Use the wildcard system explained above to define your pattern.
-4. **Let the Tool Work**: The generator will create the wordlist based on your pattern and, if chosen, check the wordlist against a database of Litecoin addresses.
+5. **Let the Tool Work**: The generator will create the wordlist based on your pattern and, if chosen, check the wordlist against a database of Litecoin addresses.